normful/nbase/README.md

-# UBC CPSC 304 Database Project Description
+# UBC CPSC 304 Database Project

 This web application models the 2013-2014 NBA league and can currently be viewed at http://54.86.9.29/